kyleliaw-candoit/t-shirt/docs/Researches/R002-Vietnamese-coffee.md

 Matcha has become broadly visible within contemporary café, wellness, and lifestyle culture.

-Vietnamese coffee remains more strongly associated with Vietnamese food culture, Vietnamese cafés and restaurants, traditional preparation, and culturally specific consumption experiences.
+Vietnamese coffee remains more strongly associated with:

+- Vietnamese food culture,
+- Vietnamese cafés and restaurants,
+- traditional preparation,
+- cultural appreciation,
+- culturally specific consumption experiences.

 This difference should not automatically be interpreted as better or worse.

 It is a structural difference between the communities.

-One of the most important questions emerging from R002 was therefore:
+The final **Community Score was 77/100**.

+Creative Leverage was strong at **18/20**.

+Founder Advantage was initially drafted by the Community Analyst at **7/10** and later adjusted by the founder to **8/10** based on additional firsthand context.

+The research also generated an important downstream strategic hypothesis:

-> **How do mainstream and niche communities create different forms of identity value?**
+> **Mainstream and niche communities may translate into commercial success through different mechanisms.**

 A mainstream community may offer greater market size and broader recognition.

-A more niche community may offer stronger recognition, differentiation, cultural specificity, or engagement among participants.
+A more niche community may offer stronger differentiation, specificity, or engagement.

 The Community Analyst does not determine which is commercially superior.